tzing/secrets.env/Readme.md

-# secrets.env 🔓
+# Secrets.env 🔓

 [![PyPI version](https://img.shields.io/pypi/v/secrets.env)](https://pypi.org/project/secrets.env/)
 ![Python version](https://img.shields.io/pypi/pyversions/secrets.env)
 [![test result](https://img.shields.io/github/workflow/status/tzing/secrets.env/Tests)](https://github.com/tzing/secrets.env/actions/workflows/test.yml)

-Put secrets from [Vault](https://www.vaultproject.io/) KV engine to environment variables like a `.env` loader.
-Without not landing data on disk.
+Put secrets from [Vault](https://www.vaultproject.io/) KV engine to environment variables like a `.env` loader, without not landing data on disk.

 Security is important, but don't want it to be a stumbling block.
 We love secret manager, but the practice of getting secrets for local development could be dangerous- some of us put the sensitive data into a shell script and source it, which brings the risk of credential leaking.